JAForbes/z4/best-practices.md

 That isn't to say you can't nest your data, you can, and if the situation calls for it, no problem.
 But if there was a grain to work with it would be flat data normalized via unique ids.

 > 🤓 Why do shallow trees lead to better performance?
-Because Z4 can easily know that two distinct parts of the tree are not represented by a particular query that changed.
-The moment there is a single dynamic query that is a parent of a leaf node that was written to in the tree, Z4 will have to assume that visitor function could have referenced in child value.
+Because Zed can easily know that two distinct parts of the tree are not represented by a particular query that changed.
+The moment there is a single dynamic query that is a parent of a leaf node that was written to in the tree, Zed will have to assume that visitor function could have referenced in child value.

 #### Cache proxy references